info@nswstoma.org.au | 1300 678 669

 Allen Nash

 Allen brings to the position extensive skills in financial management and governance having worked with boards and CEOs advising on strategic planning as well as coaching CEOs.
 He has held twelve board positions including on a $6 billion superannuation fund and a successful venture capital firm (>$200 million invested).
 Most of the board positions Allen previously held are in the not-for-profit sector.
-Allen is a Partner in EDAN Consulting providing a range of services predominately in the children’s services and Community Services sectors.
+Allen is a partner in EDAN Consulting, providing a range of services predominately in the children’s and community services sectors.

 Ian Niccol